Follow TV Tropes

 • Even aside from the Room Full of Crazy, the whole sequence wandering around in the TV world for the first time is frighteningly eerie, the closest the Persona series has ever come to being an out-and-out horror game.
 You, Yosuke and Chie wander for hours through a nonsensical eldritch landscape absolutely choked with Ominous Fog, getting tired and slowly succumbing to despair as you can't find a way out, and all the time you have this creeping feeling that you're not alone in this terrifying place...
 It doesn't help that the area they first wind up in has a floor that is covered in dozens of chalk outlines seen at murder scenes.

 • The calls you get if you fail to rescue someone will probably haunt your dreams.
-Special mention goes to the final call wherein failing to confront the serial killer before the deadline results in a call from Naoto, wherein she is murdered by Shadows while on the phone with you.
+Special mention goes to the final call wherein failing to confront the serial killer before the deadline results in a call from Naoto, wherein she is murdered by Shadows while on the phone with you; the blood-curdling scream she lets out as she's being torn to shreds is the icing on the cake.

-• As for Shadow Yosuke in general, he doesn't seem that bad compared to some of the later bosses until you realize that his motives for attacking you are eerily similar to Adachi's.
+• As for Shadow Yosuke in general, he doesn't seem that bad compared to the other Shadows until you realize that his motives for attacking you are eerily similar to the Killer's.

 • Even after transforming, she still has a smile drawn on her mask in what looks like blood.

-• Shadow Yukiko is a giant bird with Yukiko's human face.
+• Shadow Yukiko, upon transformation, is a giant bird with Yukiko's human face.
 And her face looks soulless.

-• Shadow Rise is a giant multicolour girl tangling herself around a dance pole, with a satellite dish for a face.
+• Shadow Rise's monstrous battle form is a giant multicolour girl tangling herself around a dance pole, with a satellite dish for a face.
 Her attacks involve her screeching "FEAST YOUR EYES!" or moaning, while humping the dance pole between her legs with a very audible squelch.
-Even her portrait of all things is just a tad too creepy.
-And don't forget that because of her inherent powers, you can't beat her; scary thought if you don't know that the fight will eventually cut to a scene where Teddie goes apezoid to defeat her.
+It doesn't help that because of her inherent powers, you can't beat her; scary thought if you don't know that the fight will eventually cut to a scene where Teddie goes apezoid to defeat her.

-• Even Shadow Rise's normal form is just a bit creepy, which is an achievement for a tantalizing girl wearing a bikini.
+• Even Shadow Rise's human form is quite creepy, which is an achievement for a tantalizing girl wearing a bikini.
 The other Shadow Selves wandered around their dungeon and pitted the heroes against minibosses because they just seemed to think of it as the right thing to do.
-Shadow Rise, however, is notably more hostile—she deliberately tries to lure you deeper into the striptease, turns out the lights on you, and when you locate her again, pretends to cooperate before splitting the scene and leaving a giant snake in her place.
-Add her wide eyes and creepy grin to that, and she's just unsettling.
+Shadow Rise, however, is notably more hostile: she deliberately tries to lure you deeper into the striptease, turns out the lights on you, and when you locate her again, pretends to cooperate before splitting the scene and leaving a giant snake in her place.
+Add her wide eyes and creepy grin to that, and she ends up one of the most unpleasant Shadows the team has to deal with.

 • Shadow Rise doesn't actually have an "angry" expression; the implication is that she's had so much work done to her face that she can't actually do more than furrow her brow a little bit.

-• Shadow Teddie is a giant perversion of your favorite pun-spewing teddy bear, with eerily glowing eyes and two giant holes in his face, revealing that there's nothing beneath the monster's husk.
-Also, he talks with this intimidating voice, going on about how futile your quest for the truth is.
-Shadow Teddie is no mere shadow, either.
-He is the shadow of a shadow.
+• Shadow Teddie is no mere Shadow, either; he is the shadow of a shadow.
 An eldritch form of something already pretty eldritch.
 Could Shadow Teddie be even more of an abomination?
-In fact, its eyes and voice bring about to mind Ameno Sagiri.
+The fact that it's implied that Ameno-sagiri is either possessing or has spawned this thing doesn't help.
 And finally, Sam Riegel actually manages to make Shadow Teddie even Creepier then Dave Wittenberg did, if that's even possible.

 • Persona 4 Golden actually makes it worse in a way other than the creepier voice acting.
 All the Shadows fought thus far have kept the same voice effects in their base and rampaging forms.
 Shadow Teddie's voice on the the other hand drops enough octaves to sound absolutely demonic.
-It really drives home how wrong he is compared to the others of his kind given that he's a Shadow's Shadow.
-Additionally, he speaks in a nearly identical voice as Ameno-Sagiri, The Dragon of this game in Persona 4 Golden.
-This means that you are not only facing Shadow Teddie, you are probably also facing an early manifestation of Ameno-Sagiri.
+It really drives home how wrong he is compared to the others of his kind, given that he's a Shadow's Shadow.

 I am a Shadow.
 Come...
 I'll end your emptiness.

-• All Shadows say a variation of the phrase "I am you, and you are me" to their other selves.
+• All Shadow Selves say a variation of the phrase "I am you, and you are me" to their regular selves.
 Shadow Mitsuo, however, is so utterly bereft of anything that he instead says...

 I am nothing...
 And you... are me...